Book Now Call Today

 Paediatric Podiatrist

-Dr Angus Chard PhD, renowned for his expertise in children’s podiatry, leads the Foot and Leg Pain Centre near Parramatta as its owner and Certified Sports Podiatrist.
-With a Doctorate in Lower-Limb and Foot Musculoskeletal Medicine, focused on Paediatric and Sports Injuries, Dr Chard has extensive experience in managing children’s foot and leg conditions.
-He works closely with the clinic’s podiatrists, who also specialise in paediatric podiatry, ensuring consistent and exceptional care for young patients.
+Dr Angus Chard PhD, a Certified Sports Podiatrist and the owner of the Foot and Leg Pain Centre near Parramatta, brings a wealth of expertise to children’s podiatry.
+With his Doctorate specialising in Lower-Limb and Foot Musculoskeletal Medicine, focusing on Paediatric and Sports Injuries, Dr Chard is highly skilled in managing children’s foot and leg conditions.
+He personally supervises the treatments offered by the clinic’s podiatrists, all of whom share a keen interest in paediatric podiatry.
+Dr Chard’s unique combination of expertise and dedication ensures outstanding care for children.

 Paediatric Podiatrist Parramatta